w1r2p1/BitcoinConcierge/README.md

 * Add unit and integration tests
 * Integrate with Google Assitant
 * Transfer coins on chat channels
-* User deep learning to make predictions about future prices
+* Use deep learning to make predictions about future prices